breadrock1/doc-searcher/README.md

 ### Quick Start

 0. Check `docs/opensearch` scripts how load ml cluster into single node and setup pipelines.
-Also you can find how setup multi-user supporting.
+Also you can find how setup multi-user supporting - needs to build with feature `enable-multi-user`
 1. Clone the repository
 2. Run `cargo install --path .` to build project
 3. Setting up `.env` file with services creds